OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 ```

 JWT implementations are available for all major programming languages, like [PHP](https://github.com/firebase/php-jwt "PHP JWT") or [Java Spring](http://projects.spring.io/spring-security-oauth/docs/oauth2.html "Java Spring with JWT")

+##### Common Issues

+###### NONE Hashing Algorithm

+This attack, described here occur when a attacker alter the token and change the hashing algorithm to indicate, through, the none keyword, that the integrity of the token has already been verified.
+As explained in the link above some libraries treated tokens signed with the none algorithm as a valid token with a verified signature, so an attacker can alter the token claims and tkey will be trusted by the application.

+How to prevent[edit | edit source]
+First, use a JWT library that is not exposed to this vulnerability.

+Last, during token validation, explicitly request that the expected algorithm was used.

+Implementation example[edit | edit source]
+// HMAC key - Block serialization and storage as String in JVM memory
+private transient byte[] keyHMAC = ...;

+...

+//Create a verification context for the token requesting explicitly the use of the HMAC-256 hashing algorithm
+JWTVerifier verifier = JWT.require(Algorithm.HMAC256(keyHMAC)).build();

+//Verify the token, if the verification fail then a exception is throwed
+DecodedJWT decodedToken = verifier.verify(token);

 #### Static Analysis